 Students participate in maintaining information on student progress in learning is fully effective.
 Students information on student completion Teacher's system for maintaining Teacher's system for maintaining Teacher's system for maintaining ◂ of assignments is fully effective. activities is highly effective, and information on noninstructional participate in interpreting the contribute information and students contribute to its DISTINGUISHED maintenance. the records.
 Elements: Student completion of assignments • Student progress in learning • Noninstructional records records. information on student progress in information on student completion Teacher's system for maintaining Teacher's system for maintaining Feacher's system for maintaining ന of assignments is fully effective. information on noninstructional RMANCE activities is fully effective. learning is fully effective.
-DOMAIN 4: PROFESSIONAL RESPONSIBILITIES PROFICIENT Component 4b: Maintaining Accurate Records м О ш of assignments is rudimentary and information on student progress in information on student completion Teacher's system for maintaining Teacher's system for maintaining learning is rudimentary and only о п frequent monitoring to avoid adequate, but they require Teacher's records for noninstructional activities are only partially effective.
+DOMAIN 4: PROFESSIONAL RESPONSIBILITIES PROFICIENT Component 4b: Maintaining Accurate Records м О ш of assignments is rudimentary and information on student progress in information on student completion Teacher's system for maintaining Teacher's system for maintaining learning is rudimentary and only о П frequent monitoring to avoid adequate, but they require Teacher's records for noninstructional activities are only partially effective.
 LEVEL partially effective.
 BASIC errors. maintaining information on student information on student completion Teacher's system for maintaining of assignments is in disarray. instructional activities are in Teacher has no system for progress in learning, or the disarray, resulting in errors Teacher's records for non-UNSATISFACTORY system is in disarray. and confusion.
 Noninstructional records Student completion of Student progress assignments ELEMENT in learning

 Students participate in preparing materials for their families.
-Elements: Information about the instructional program • Information about individual students • Engagement of families in the instructional Teacher provides information to contributing to the design of the concerns is handled with great families frequently on student system.
-Response to family Teacher's efforts to engage Teacher provides frequent information to families, as professional and cultural progress, with students appropriate, about the instructional program.
-DISTINGUISHED sensitivity. cultural norms, and is available as families about students' progress က on a regular basis, respecting Teacher communicates with needed to respond to family Teacher's efforts to engage PERFORMANCE Teacher provides frequent information to families, as appropriate, about the instructional program.
-DOMAIN 4: PROFESSIONAL RESPONSIBILITIES PROFICIENT Component 4c: Communicating with Families concerns.
-Responses to family concerns are minimal or may reflect occasional Teacher adheres to the school's a communication but offers little ட insensitivity to cultural norms. communicating with families.
-Teacher makes modest and 0 Teacher participates in the school's activities for family program required procedures for additional information. Ш > Ш BASIC information about the instructional communication is inappropriate to responds insensitively, to family Teacher does not respond, or Teacher makes no attempt to Teacher provides little or no information to families about the cultures of the families. individual students, or the Feacher provides minimal UNSATISFACTORY concerns about students. program to families.
-Engagement of families Information about the instructional program individual students Information about ELEMENT successful.
-Students contribute families in the instructional families in the instructional program are frequent and engage families in the instructional program.
+4 Elements: Information about the instructional program • Information about individual students • Engagement of families in the instructional Teacher provides information to contributing to the design of the successful.
+Students contribute concerns is handled with great families frequently on student ideas for projects that could system.
+Response to family Teacher's efforts to engage families in the instructional Teacher provides frequent information to families, as program are frequent and professional and cultural progress, with students be enhanced by family appropriate, about the instructional program.
+DISTINGUISHED participation sensitivity. cultural norms, and is available as families about students' progress က on a regular basis, respecting Teacher communicates with needed to respond to family Teacher's efforts to engage PERFORMANCE Teacher provides frequent families in the instructional information to families, as program are frequent and appropriate, about the instructional program.
+DOMAIN 4: PROFESSIONAL RESPONSIBILITIES PROFICIENT Component 4c: Communicating with Families successful engage families in the instructional Responses to family concerns are minimal or may reflect occasional Teacher adheres to the school's a partially successful attempts to communication but offers little ட insensitivity to cultural norms. communicating with families.
+Teacher makes modest and 0 Teacher participates in the school's activities for family program required procedures for additional information. Ш > Ш program.
+BASIC engage families in the instructional information about the instructional communication is inappropriate to responds insensitively, to family Teacher does not respond, or Teacher makes no attempt to program, or such efforts are inappropriate.
+Teacher provides little or no information to families about the cultures of the families. individual students, or the Teacher provides minimal UNSATISFACTORY concerns about students. program to families.
+Engagement of families Information about the instructional program individual students in the instructional Information about ELEMENT program